 Help Your Child Avoid Dental Emergencies

 The best way to avoid a dental emergency visit is to take preventive measures.
-They say an ounce of prevention is worth a pound of cure, especially when it comes to dental emergencies.
+They say an ounce of prevention is worth a pound of cure, especially in dental emergencies.

 There are several things you can do to help your child avoid dental emergencies:

-If your child plays any contact sport, it’s essential to have them wear a mouthguard.
+If your child plays any contact sport, it’s essential to have them wear a mouthguard to prevent dental trauma.
 A mouthguard is a piece of soft material that covers the teeth and gums and acts as a cushion in case of a fall or collision.
 Mouthguards can help prevent broken teeth, cracked teeth, and other dental injuries.